molo17inc/gluesync-scheduler-module/README.md

    - Contact MOLO17 at [info@molo17.com](mailto:info@molo17.com) for licensing terms and conditions.

 You must choose one of these licenses to use this software.
 Using this software implies acceptance of one of these licenses.

+## CoreHub Integration

+This module now integrates directly with the GlueSync CoreHub using the official `gluesync_sdk`.
+The SDK provides:

+- Secure WebSocket connection to the CoreHub
+- Automatic handshake and authentication
+- JWT token management for API calls
+- Proper error handling for connection issues

+The integration uses only the SDK-provided authentication token for all CoreHub API calls.
+Manual authentication with username/password is completely removed, making the module more secure and streamlined.

 ## Contributing